• Skip to primary navigation

 Instructions

-• Roll it out.
-Once the dough is nice and chilled, lightly flour a piece of parchment paper as well as the round disk of dough and place it in the middle of the parchment paper.
+• Once the dough is nice and chilled, lightly flour a piece of parchment paper as well as the round disk of dough and place it in the middle of the parchment paper.
 Whack the dough with your rolling pin a couple of times before you begin rolling it out.
 This helps to start loosening up the butter and also prevents cracking (some will happen on the edges and that's fine).
-Roll out the dough until it's about ⅛ inch thick.
+Roll out the dough until it's about 1/8 inch thick.

-• Make egg wash.
-Beat together 1 whole egg with one teaspoon of cold water and brush onto the folded up edges.
+• Beat together 1 whole egg with one teaspoon of cold water and brush onto the folded-up edges.
 This helps it to brown in the oven and holds it together.
-Once you brush the egg wash on, you can also add chopped fresh herbs, flaky salt, or crushed nuts to give it more flavor and texture or keep it simple with just the egg wash.
+Once you brush the egg wash on, you can also add chopped fresh herbs, flaky salt, or crushed nuts to give it more flavor and texture, or keep it simple with just the egg wash.

 • Serves 2-3 people.